The Summerland Amateur Radio Club Inc. is a NSW incorporated association – number INC9874412 of 10/05/2000. The club’s ABN is 33 691 883 608.

 The club shack

-At the Richmond Hill clubrooms we have a solar-powered radio room.
-This has transceivers for HF and VHF.
+At the Richmond Hill clubrooms we have a radio room (‘shack’), with transceivers for HF through to 23cm.

 There are two antenna masts, one holds a multi-band beam, the other holds various verticals, HF dipoles and small beams.